cleentfaar/slack/README.md

 # Slack API client [![License](https://poser.pugx.org/cleentfaar/slack/license.svg)](https://packagist.org/packages/cleentfaar/slack)

-Slack API library for PHP.
+Access your Slack Team's API through PHP.

 **NOTE:** If your project is built on top of the Symfony Framework, consider using the bundle I created for it [here](https://github.com/cleentfaar/CLSlackBundle).
 Additionally, the bundle provides [console commands](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/commands.md) for all the Slack API methods